apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Facebook and Messenger to automatically encrypt messages**
+**House votes to censure Rep. Jamaal Bowman for falsely pulling fire alarm**

-You can read more about it [here](https://www.bbc.com/news/technology-67646047).
+You can read more about it [here](https://www.foxnews.com/politics/house-votes-censure-rep-jamaal-bowman-falsely-pulling-fire-alarm).

 ## Requirements
 - Python 3.8